Par Syndicate EIS Fund

 Exits will be sought through trade sales.
 It’s hard to put a timeframe on exits given the type of investee businesses in the portfolio.
 Anywhere between three to eight years is likely so investors should be prepared for long term.

-In June 2016, Par Syndicate EIS had its first exit – PathXL.
+Par Syndicate EIS had its first exit in June 2016 – PathXL.
 PathXL provides cancer detection software.
 Its software, TissueMark, allows pathology labs to use digital scanners and identify tumours in a growing number of cancer types.
-Par Syndicate EIS fund invested in November 2012 and investors received a significant return on investment when PathXL was acquired by Philips in June 2016.
+Par Syndicate EIS fund invested in November 2012 and investors received a cash on cash return of 2.7x when PathXL was acquired by Philips in June 2016.
 Remember, past performance is not a guide to the future.

 Investors should be aware they will only have exposure to new businesses, not the current portfolio.

 Par Equity’s approach to technology investing is refreshing, in our view.
-Focusing on the commercial viability of a technology and following a strict investment process, with the aid of their network, Par Equity offers investors a sensible approach to technology investing.
-The strategy does mean they may miss a real gem.
-However, this also means they are less likely to pick many disasters.
+By focusing on the commercial viability of a technology and following a strict investment process, with the aid of their network, Par Equity appears to offer investors a sensible approach to technology investing.

 - Target return